pulpgrinder/passiflora/README.md

 By comparison, a similar Electron executable for macOS (generated with Electron Forge) weighs over 210 MB.

- Electron and Electron Forge also install 342 (!) npm packages, and generate scads of deprecation/security warnings (yes, I'm following the installation instructions on the Electron website that are current as of today, March 7, 2026).
+ Electron and Electron Forge also install 342 (!) npm packages, and generate scads of deprecation/security warnings (and, yes, I'm following the installation/compilation instructions on the Electron website that are current as of today, March 7, 2026).

 Yikes!